hallee/espresso-arm/README.md

 # espresso-arm: PID Espresso Controller + Siri

-## A Project for Odroid C2 / Raspberry Pi 3
+## A Project for Raspberry Pi / Odroid C2

 This is an embedded ARM modification for home espresso machines to add: